-1. Elected officials traveling on official Town business shall be subject to the same internal travel policy and regulations utilized by all Town employees.
-Elected officials shall document travel expenses for reimbursement for out of town travel as required by the Town's travel policy.

-- 2. The Mayor shall be allotted \$150 monthly for in-town travel and expenditures.
+- 1. Elected officials traveling on official Town business shall be subject to the same internal travel policy and regulations utilized by all Town employees.
+Elected officials shall document travel expenses for reimbursement for out of town travel as required by the Town's travel policy. - 2.
+The Mayor shall be allotted \$150 monthly for in-town travel and expenditures.
 Expenditures for out of town travel shall be reimbursed by the Town in accordance with the Town's travel policy. - 3.
-Members of the Board of Aldermen shall be allotted \$75 monthly for in town travel and expenditures.
+Members of the Board of Aldermen shall be allotted \$75 monthly for in town c.
+Resolution regarding appointments to Town Boards and Commissions.

+- travel and expenditures.
 Expenditures for out of town travel shall be reimbursed by the Town in accordance with the Town's travel policy. - 4.
 Any additional expenses incurred for spouses accompanying elected officials to out of town functions shall be borne by the elected official.